okieselbach/SyncMLViewer/README.md

 The tool supports manual online updates.
 When a new version is available it will be indicated.
 Use *Menu Item > Help > Check for SyncML Viewer Update* to trigger a download.

 I'm happy to take feedback.
+The easiest way is to create an issue here at the GitHub solution.
-The easiest way is to create an issue here at the GitHub solution
+The tool is far away from good developer coding practice :-), but for the small helper sufficient enough.
+I followed no design pattern like MVVM and all logic is in the code behind.

 I have written an introduction blog article about the tool here:
 https://oliverkieselbach.com/2019/10/11/windows-10-mdm-client-activity-monitoring-with-syncml-viewer